geoserver/geoserver/doc/en/user/source/webadmin/server/contact.rst

    * - Contact
      - Contact information for webmaster
    * - Organization
-     - The name of the organization with which the contact is affiliated.
+     - Name of the organization with which the contact is affiliated
    * - Position
-     - The position of the contact within their organization.
+     - Position of the contact within their organization
    * - Address Type
-     - The type of address specified, such as postal.
+     - Type of address specified, such as postal
    * - Address
-     - The actual street address.
+     - Actual street address
    * - City
-     - The city of the address.
+     - City of the address
    * - State
-     - The state or province of the address.
+     - State or province of the address
    * - Zip code
-     - The postal code for the address.
+     - Postal code for the address
    * - Country
-     - The country of the address.
+     - Country of the address
    * - Telephone
-     - The contact phone number.
+     - Contact phone number
    * - Fax
-     - The contact Fax number.
+     - Contact Fax number
    * - Email
-     - The contact email address.
+     - Contact email address